cnnrrss/ten-x-coder/fundamentals/SOLID.md

 ### Dependency Inversion Principle

 High-level modules should not depend on low-level modules. \
-Both should depend on abstractions. \
+Both should depend on abstractions.

-Abstractions should not depend on details.
-Details should depend on abstractions. \
+_"Abstractions should not depend on details.
+Details should depend on abstractions."_ \
-_–Robert C. Martin_ aka Uncle Bob
+_– Robert C. Martin_ aka Uncle Bob

 Inversion of control